PSA: Sydney’s New Fish Market Is Officially Open

 For locals, the New Sydney Fish Market represents more than a place to pick up the freshest oysters or caught fish, it’s a new gathering ground.
 Whether you’re meeting friends for sunset prawns and chilled wine, picking up produce for a dinner party, or simply soaking up the waterfront energy, this is Sydney at its most vibrant and delicious.

-Come January, one thing’s for sure: the Sydney Fish Market will be reeling in a whole new wave of seafood lovers… hook, line, and sinker.
+One thing is for sure, the Sydney Fish Market is already reeling in a whole new wave of seafood lovers… hook, line, and sinker.

 Sydney Seafood School Set to Reopen